Avg: 3 from 169 votes

 Scramble around to the right to the ridge line.

-The Black Streak rappels afford the easiest rappel down from all the North Face of Devil's Castle routes.
+The Black Streak rappels (in the event of emergency only) afford the easiest rappel down from all the North Face of Devil's Castle routes.